 This form of permanent birth control offers many advantages, including:

-A vasectomy specialist can perform this procedure in two ways: traditional vasectomy or no-scalpel
+A urologist can perform this procedure in two ways: traditional vasectomy or no-scalpel vasectomy.

 During a standard vasectomy, two incisions are made in the scrotum to allow the surgeon to reach each of the man’s vas deferens.